 DEQ proposes using a BCF of 14 for arsenic human health criteria that apply to freshwaters of the state.
-This BCF is the geometric mean of the data from the three finfish studies, which tested rainbow trout (two studies) and bluegill (one study).
-The proposed criteria are calculated using a fish consumption rate of 175 g/d, which represents a mixture of fish species.
-Most of the fish consumption reflected by this rate will consist of the muscle tissue of finfish.
+This BCF is the geometric mean of the data from four finfish studies, which tested rainbow trout (three studies in two publications) and bluegill (one study).
+DEQ’s proposed criteria are calculated using a fish consumption rate of 175 g/d, which represents a mixture of fish species.
+Most of the fish consumption reflected by this rate, and nearly all of the fish consumption from freshwater, will consist of the muscle tissue of finfish.
 Therefore, DEQ believes that a BCF of 14 is a reasonable and protective value to use in calculating arsenic criteria for Oregon’s freshwaters.

 DEQ proposes using a BCF of 26 for saltwater.
 This value incorporates the BCF data for the eastern oyster, the only saltwater species data available as well as the BCF data from freshwater finfish.
-Because people eat a mixture of finfish and shellfish from marine waters, and because the fish consumption data show that mollusks (oyster and mussel) comprise a small portion of the 175 g/d fish consumption rate, it is appropriate to use a BCF that incorporates the BCF data for both finfish and shellfish.
+Because people eat a mixture of finfish and shellfish from marine waters, it is appropriate to use a BCF that incorporates the BCF data for both finfish and shellfish.
 Further, it is reasonable to assume that marine finfish will bioconcentrated arsenic similarly to freshwater finfish.
+Data indicate that mollusks (oyster and mussel) comprise a small portion of the 175 g/d fish consumption rate, None of the consumption from freshwater is mollusks.
+The CRITFC study did not include shellfish consumption.
+Using a geometric mean of 5 values assumes that one-fifth, or 20% of the fish consumption is mollusks.
+DEQ believes this is a conservative assumption.
+(See if data on shellfish consumption is available from the national study.)

 Inorganic Proportion Factor.
 Arsenic is present in the environment and in fish tissue in organic and inorganic forms.
 Inorganic arsenic is more toxic to humans and EPA’s toxicity data for cancer and other end points were developed based on inorganic arsenic.
 EPA’s recommended human health criteria only apply to the inorganic form of arsenic; however, the BCF value (44 L/kg) that EPA used in deriving the human health criteria for arsenic are based on total arsenic, not inorganic arsenic.
 Therefore, some states have also elected to multiply the BCF value by what might be called a “% inorganic” variable.
 For example, the EPA Region 6 Interim Strategy and the State of Colorado use a 30% inorganic variable, and the Maryland recalculation used 4% inorganic.